marcouderzo/CSDemoParser/Worklog.md

 We made sure that the log file had the same name of the demo.
 All of this was done by figuring out that the parser tries to open the demo with `DemoFileDump.Open( argv[ nFileArgument ] )` (see line 130 of demoinfogo.cpp).
 Thus, we stored `argv[ nFileArgument ]` into a string variable and erased everything until the last occurence of '/', effectively removing the whole path to the file, and then we removed the file extension.
 Note that C++ uses backslashes as a line continuation character.
 The autoparse.py script already replaces them with '/', so you don't have to deal with them.
 If you decide to call the parser directly from the command line instead, make sure you only use forward slashes in your path.

-Of course demoinfogo parses the whole match and logs way too much information, the majority of which is not useful to us.
-As you can see in demoinfogo.cpp, the application is able to take in some optional arguments.

-**Update: See Parser Modifications** Already, `-deathscsv`, `-stringtables`, `-datatables`,  are not necessary whatsoever.
-This discards a lot of data we don't need.

-The set of arguments of choice is: `-gameevents -extrainfo -nofootsteps -nowarmup -packetentities -netmessages`.
-We don't need footsteps, as they are events that have more to do with sound and surrounding awareness of a player rather than with the player himself.
-We also decided to skip match warmups, as they are not so much interesting to log.
-If they are something you want to include in the log, remove that argument.

-As you can see in the `/test` folder in this repository, we parsed test demos of matches we played in a private server.
-Every test match consists in single actions, like turning the camera right, moving right, combining the two, and so on.
-This way we could see which parameters changed and deduce what the values held in them meant.

-We are working on plotting those parameters on a graph to help us in the learning process.

 **Player Data**

 From the `DT_CSPlayer` (Net?)
 Table we found some useful data about the player.
 In particular: